Wenbintum/WWL-GPR/README.md

 The WWL-GPR implementation is based on the [Wasserstein Weisfeiler-Lehman Graph Kernels](https://arxiv.org/abs/1906.01277)

 ## License
-PWWG-GPR is released under the MIT License.
+WWL-GPR is released under the MIT License.